jakeepia/U.S-Flight/README.md

 3. What is the average distance flown by all flights departing from ‘EWR’?
 4. Using the most appropriate pictorial representation, show the number of flights that departed late for each departure time slot between 0600am till 1159am.
 5. Using an appropriate pictorial representation, show the portion of all flights that arrived in JFK which arrived on time, cancelled or diverted.

-## Skills/ concepts demonstrated:
-- Power Query (used to create "Day_Name" column)
-- Pivot Table (used to summarize the data)
-- Pivot Chart (used to transform the summarized data into compelling visualizations)

 ## Solutions:
 1.